This page provides information on the minimum drinking age, designations and intoxication.

 People under 18 may be present only if accompanied by a parent or legal guardian.

 It is the manager's responsibility to establish proof of the relationship - they are entitled to request ID or other proof to establish that the relationship exists.

-In supervised areas, people aged under 18 accompanied by a parent or legal guardian may consume liquor but they can't buy it.
-Any liquor consumed by a minor in a supervised area must be purchased by the parent or legal guardian.
+In supervised areas, people aged under 18 accompanied by a parent or legal guardian may consume alcohol but they can't buy it.
+Any alcohol consumed by a minor in a supervised area must be purchased by the parent or legal guardian.

 People under the age of 18 are not permitted in a restricted area.

 The Sale and Supply of Alcohol Act provides for an 'evidence of age' document to be sought by management of licensed premises to ascertain proof of age.
 An evidence of age document contains a photograph and information that enables the age of the person to be determined.

 An evidence of age document is a:

 Management is responsible for ensuring they don't supply alcohol to minors or allow minors to be on their premises illegally.